Fabtech logo

 Still Deciding Between an EAM or CMMS Software?

-• Kaia Manuel-Scheibe
+• Kaia manuel scheibe

 Kaia is a content marketing specialist at Coast.
 She is completing her undergraduate degree in Digital Media and Culture at King’s College London.
 When she’s not working, she can be found flipping through racks at the thrift store, planning her next dinner party or lazing by a river somewhere in Northern California.